LEARN MORE ABOUT

 HVS‐ECA Chemical‐Free Water Treatment System with HVS‐WQM System to enable enhanced COC Operation

-HVS Engineering has developed a proprietary pulsed technology for electro-chemical activation with the primary function of rapid de-scaling of the condenser tubes and electrolytically precipitating Calcium and Magnesium hardness ions from bulk water.
-It also has on-site disinfectant production to provide water sanitization and pH manipulation capability, which helps to reduce bio-growth and bacteria.
+HVS Engineering has developed a proprietary pulsed technology for electro-chemical activation with the primary function of rapid de-scaling of the condenser tubes and electrolytically precipitating calcium and magnesium hardness ions from bulk water.
+It also has on-site disinfectant production to provide water sanitisation and pH manipulation capability, which helps to reduce bio-growth and bacteria.

 The HVS-ECA system is a novel dual-function electrochemical activation system that promotes the rapid removal of calcium, magnesium, carbonate and silicate scale-forming ions physically and generates a slew of mixed oxidants on-site during the process of electrochemical activation of water to replace the traditional standard chemicals and oxidising agents.